 - About Us

 On this page, we have prepared answers to some of the most common inquiries we receive about our school.
-The questions are arranged in four broad categories: Admissions, Curriculum, Fees and General.
+The questions are arranged in five broad categories: Admissions, Curriculum, Fees, General and Teachers.

 Q. What is the procedure for applying for admission to KIST?

 A. As part of the application procedure, we require all families to read our Admissions Handbook in full.
 Our admissions policies and application procedures are explained in detail in the handbook.

 Q. Does my child have to speak English in order to enter KIST?

 A. KIST is not an English conversation school.
 English is used as the language of instruction in the classroom but we do not teach English as a foreign language.
 With the exception of very young children, applicants must have reached a certain level in English in order to enter the school.
 In particular, secondary students must have a high level of ability in order to cope with the demands of studying specialized subjects in English.

 Q. Is it true that my application may not be accepted even if there are places available?

 A. In order to create a balance of nationalities, there is a percentage limit of individual nationalities in any one grade.
 There is also a percentage limit of students who require language support.
 So even though there may still be places available in a grade, if the percentage limits have been reached, you may only apply for the waiting list.